grscheller/neovim-notes/notes/10-Configuration.md

 The "entry point" can be as either `init.lua` or `init.vim`.
 It is located at the root of this configuration directory.
-The actually nvim initialization process is quite complicatted, see
+The actually nvim initialization process is quite complicated, see

 ```vim
    :h initialization